Lisbon (album)

-Lisbon is the fifth studio album by the New York-based group The Walkmen.
-It was released on September 14, 2010, in the US.
-John Congleton produced and engineered the album.
+Lisbon is the fifth studio album by the American rock band the Walkmen, released on September 14, 2010, by Fat Possum Records and Bella Union.

 The band recorded nearly thirty tracks before settling on the eleven that comprise the album.
 The album is a tribute to the city of Lisbon in Portugal.
 Exclaim! named Lisbon as the No. 13 Pop & Rock Album of 2010.
 Pitchfork named it the No. 21 in their Top 50 Albums of 2010.
 By 2011, it had sold 39,159 copies in United States according to Nielsen SoundScan.